ICJIA/icjia-accessibility-portal/content/faqs.md

 **Talk to ICJIA's web team:**

 ICJIA's web developers have been building accessible websites for years — across multiple administrations.
 Accessibility isn't new to them; what's new is the legal deadline.
-They can answer questions, provide guidance, and share the expertise they've built over time.
-Don't hesitate to reach out directly if you prefer a conversation over reading documentation.
+They can explain accessibility principles, point you toward resources, and answer general questions.
+Keep in mind that while the web team handles website accessibility, **content accessibility** (documents, videos, social media) requires different tools and workflows that content creators must learn and apply themselves.

 **Video learners:**